Snater/CLNDR2/README.md

 decade: Date

 // An array of Date objects representing the decades of the current page,
-// particularly useful if `pagination.scope` is set to `decade` and
+// particularly useful if `decade` `pagination` is configured and its `size` is
-// `pagination.size` is greater than 1.
-In that case, use this property
+// greater than 1.
+In that case, use this property to loop over the decades and
-// to loop over the decades and render the years per decade, i.e.
+// render the years per decade, i.e.
 // ```
 // decades.forEach((decade, decadeIndex) => {
-//   ... items[decadeIndex].forEach(decade => ...) ...
+//   ... items[decadeIndex].forEach(year => ...) ...
 // )}
 // ```
 decades: Date[]